Block-A-I/Block-A.I.-V2/README.md

 # Block-A.I.-V2

-The Development of V2 has not been started yet.
+The Development of V2 will not occur as Block A.I. has been deprecated.
+We will no longer work on V1 nor will we begin developing an V2.
-[Join the Discord](https://discord.com/invite/zWFW6yg) to be informed when the Development starts!